Is Depression Contagious? Understanding Mental Health Conditions And Treatment Options

 Mirror systems

 One potential neurological cause of emotional contagion is courtesy of the mirror neuron system within the brain.
-Through studying the brain, researchers observed neurons firing when social beings noticed actions by others that incited emotion.
+Through research on the brain, experts observed neurons firing when social beings noticed actions by others that incited emotion.
 By mimicking that reaction, the observing party often internalized and processed it as their own emotion and, eventually, transmitted the learned emotion to others.

 Emotional construal